heetp0101/Simple-Product-Inventory-API/README.md

 ```

 ### 4. Acess the API
-Open the POSTMAN which is API Testing tool and run the following API's
+Open the POSTMAN which is API Testing tool and run all API endpoints mentioned previously in table